thoughtbot/superglue/docs/react-redux.md

 ## Searching for nodes

-Breezy can search your content tree for a specific node.
-This is done by adding a `bzq=keypath.to.node` in your URL param, then passing the params in your `application.json.props`.
+Superglue can search your content tree for a specific node.
+This is done by adding a `sgq=keypath.to.node` in your URL param, then passing the params in your `application.json.props`.
 PropsTemplate will ignore blocks that are not in the keypath, disable deferment and caching, and return the node.
-Breezy will then immutably set that node back onto its tree on the client-side.
+Superglue will then immutably set that node back onto its tree on the client-side.
 Fragments will also automatically be updated where needed.
 See our [querying guide] for more examples.